Teamiha/aitest/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser.

 ## How It Works

-### Authentication
-1. **Password Required**: Upon visiting the site, users must enter the correct password
-2. **Session Persistence**: Authentication is stored in localStorage and persists across browser sessions

 ### 6-Response Repeatability Tester
 1. **Input**: Enter a prompt and adjust the temperature using the slider